derekjwilliams/gm_example/README.md

 node shrink.js
 ```

-This will shrink the image pexels-anastasiya-lobanovskaya-1035683.jpg to be a maximum of 240 x 240
+This will shrink the image pexels-anastasiya-lobanovskaya-1035683.jpg to be a maximum of 240 x 240.
+Output file name is pexels-anastasiya-lobanovskaya-1035683_240_240.jpg